cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - This string is then hashed to the required length gen_str_hash = H.hash(gen_str, 2 * G.field_size_bytes).
 Note that this implies that the permissible output length H.maxb_in_bytes MUST BE larger or equal to twice the field size of the group G for making a hashing primitive suitable.
 Finally the internal representation of the generator _g is calculated as _g = one_way_map(gen_str_hash) using the one-way map function from the abstraction.

-# CPace on curves in Short-Weierstrass representation.
+# CPace on curves in Short-Weierstrass representation {#weierstrass}
+In this section we target ecosystems using elliptic-curve representations in Short-Weierstrass form as discussed, e.g. in
+{{IEEE1363}}.
+A typical
-In this section we target ecosystems using elliptic-curve representations in Short-Weierstrass form.
-A typical representative might be the curve NIST-P256.
-In the procedures specified in this section existing encoding and curve standards are re-used wherever possible even if this results in some efficiency loss.
+representative might be the curve NIST-P256.
+In the procedures specified in this section we follow existing encoding practices, e.g. {{SEC1}}, curve standards, e.g. {{SEC2}} {{?RFC5639}} and deployment in current TLS standards closely.
+We do soe, even if this results in some efficency loss, e.g. by using full-coordinate representation of field elements instead of compressed encodings.

 For the procedures described in this section any suitable group MUST BE of prime order.

 Here, any elliptic curve in Short-Weierstrass form is characterized by

 - An integer constant G.group_order which MUST BE a prime.

-- A verification function G.is_in_group(X) which returns true if the input X is a valid encoding according to {{IEEE1363}} of a point on the group.
+- A verification function G.is_in_group(X) which returns true if the input X is a valid octet stream according to {{SEC1}} of a point on the group using full (x,y) coordinates.

-- G.I is an encoding of the x-coordinate according to {{IEEE1363}} of the neutral element on the curve.
+- G.I is an octet string encoding of the field element x according to {{SEC1}} which encodes the x-coordinate of the neutral element of the group.
+.

 - G.encode_to_curve(str) is a mapping function defined in {{!I-D.irtf-cfrg-hash-to-curve}} that maps string str to a point on the group. {{!I-D.irtf-cfrg-hash-to-curve}} provides both, uniform and non-uniform mappings based on several different strategies.
 It is RECOMMENDED to use the nonuniform variant of the SSWU mapping primitive within {{!I-D.irtf-cfrg-hash-to-curve}}.